 |Mini Me & My Sister ❤|

 Now this might sound silly, stay with me.
 This was around the time where I still remembered how the prayer went.
 I remember I kept having nightmares, seeing family deaths, it was horrible.
 So after waking up close to tears one night I decided to pray for the nightmares to go and to this day that is still the reason why I believe in a higher power and the power of our minds.
-Back then when I was younger it was a lot easier for me to be in the moment, as I got older it started to become really difficult.
-I guess that is when my anxiety started.
-I would definitely say that religion did keep me grounded, in control of my mind and at peace.
-I can admit that without feeling the need to get back into some form of religion to keep my anxiety at bay.
-It just encourages me to find other ways to keep myself cool, calm and collected.

 I do understand that there is a sense of purpose, a sense of community and a sense of certainty with religion.
 I get that some people may need some direction and I can agree that religion tends to provide direction.

-However the whole life after death approach is something I can't quite get my head around.
+The whole life after death approach is something I can’t quite get my head around.
 I remember watching an episode of the Grapevine and they were discussing religion.
-After someone said they were atheist, one of the panelists was curious to know what the atheists reason for waking up every morning was if he wasn't religious.
+After someone said they were atheist, one of the panelists was curious to know what the atheists reason for waking up every morning was if he wasn’t religious.
 Which is something I found really worrying.

 If we come to find out that Heaven or Hell is a real thing then so be it.
-I just feel like it is a bit of an insult to think that God only sees you when you're doing good.
-Humans are flawed, we will make mistakes and do stupid shiz.
-I think it's better to be open to making mistakes and correcting mistakes instead of being punished.
+I just feel like it is a bit of an insult to think that God only sees you when you’re doing good.
+Humans are flawed, we will make mistakes and do stupid things.
+I think it’s better to be open to making mistakes and correcting mistakes instead of being punished.